joshua-jj/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 ```

 **[9-script.js](9-script.js)** - Write a Javascript script that fetches and prints the San Francisco wind speed by using this URL: `https://query.yahooapis.com/v1/public/yql?q=select%20wind%20from%20weather.forecast%20where%20woeid%20in%20(select%20woeid%20from%20geo.places(1)%20where%20text%3D%22San%20Francisco%2C%20CA%22)&format=json`
-- The wind speed must be display in the HTML tag `DIV#sf_wind_speed`
+- The wind speed must be displayed in the HTML tag `DIV#sf_wind_speed`
 - You can’t use `document.querySelector` to select the HTML tag
-- You must use the jQuery API You script must be work when it imported from the `HEAD` tag
+- You must use the jQuery API
+- Your script must work when it is imported from the `HEAD` tag

 Please test with this HTML file in your browser:
 ```html
 <!DOCTYPE html>